1adrianb/unsupervised-face-representation/README.md

 Before running the script make sure to set the appropiate paths.
 The models released in the paper were trained using 64 K40 GPUs.

-## Preparing data

-For instructions regarding getting the data, see [DATASET.md](slowfast/datasets/DATASET.md)

 ## Acknowledgement